 Share vibrant cultures of our distant past, our present, and our future.

 All roads lead through San Bernardino.
 See a Mexican carreta,

-a covered wagon that crossed the Mojave Desert from Salt Lake City, a Wells Fargo
+a covered wagon that crossed the Mojave Desert from Salt Lake City, horse-drawn buggies, and

 Changing exhibits line the walls inside our geodesic dome, which

 is also used for lectures, meetings, and special activities.
 Please go to our

 Administration offices and the Museum Store